 Studies led by Professor Alison Yung demonstrated the possibility of identifying people at high and imminent risk of developing a psychotic disorder such as schizophrenia.

-Professor Shon Lewis and Dr Richard Drake established a significant association between delay in treatment of the first episode of psychosis and outcomes, which demonstrated that these could be improved considerably if lengthy delays were reduced.
+Professor Shon Lewis and Dr Richard Drake established a significant association between delay in treatment of the first episode of psychosis and outcomes.
+This demonstrated that clinical outcomes could be improved considerably if lengthy delays were reduced.

-Our findings have also influenced the development of NICE Guidelines and the NHS England Early Intervention Standard, in which detection and management of the ARMS group is mandatory, clinicians are required to respond urgently to a first episode of psychosis, and use of CBT in both ARMS and first episode psychosis are recommendations.
+As a result, clinicians are now required to respond urgently to a first episode of psychosis, and the use of CBT in both ARMS and first-episode psychosis are recommendations.